socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

   * initialize the database contents and perform any needed database migrations.
   * initialize the system with data.
   * set up static files.

+This command will produce lots of output and may take more than 20 minutes to upload Makahiki to Heroku.
+After uploading Makahiki you will have to answer 'Y' to the question "Do you wish to continue (Y/n)?" during the process.

 .. warning:: initialize_instance will delete any Makahiki challenge configuration actions!